JoanWambua/PREDICTION-OF-CUSTOMER-CHURN/README.md

 6. The predictive model is constantly updated based on new data to ensure its continued accuracy.
 7. A robust feedback mechanism is established to gather insights directly from customers.
 8. Collaborate with IT to seamlessly integrate the churn prediction model into customer management systems, ensuring accessibility and automatic application to new data.
+9. Invest in improving customer service quality and efficiency to promptly address concerns, reducing the necessity for multiple calls.

 ## Necessary Links
 * Jupyter Notebook